ceedee666/systems-integration/lab/connect-to-integration-suit.md

    an environment variable named `TOKEN` and the URL to access the API in a variable named `SRV_URL`.

-   The URL of the API can by navigating to the cloud foundry space and accessing the details of the `simple-erp-srv`.
+   The URL of the API can be found by navigating to the cloud foundry space and accessing the details of the `simple-erp-srv`.

    ```bash